What is shuttle mediation and does it work?

 How does shuttle mediation work?

-Mediate UK allocate 15-minute slots to each client to ensure parity of time and arrange separate arrival and departure times.
-The mediator will time each 15 minute slot and will often take the flip-chart with them between rooms.
+Mediate UK aim to allocate 15-minute slots to each client to ensure parity of time and arrange separate arrival and departure times.
+The mediator will time each 15-minute slot and will often take the flip-chart with them between rooms.
+In some situations, the mediator may need to allocate more time with one party to get the best outcome from the session for both of you.
+For example, if one client is less prepared with their financial disclosure, or has more questions to ask.

 Shuttle mediation can be used for parenting, property and financial issues.